larryaasen/dive/dive_ui/example/README.md

 1. Make everything work on latest master and stable channels.
 1. Search for memory leaks using Instruments.
 1. Rename dive_obslib to dive_mixer.
+1. Add features to remove a source that had been created, for example 4.
 1. Resolve some of the TODOs.
 1. Determine best copyright for examples.
 1. Properly Copyright example code.